davedeveloper007/Qnos/README.md

-# Qnos - legacy of office!
+# Qnos - legacy of softwares